programminghistorian/jekyll/lessons/api-data-in-r-with-httr.md

 #curl -v -XPOST http://api.dp.la/v2/api_key/YOUR_EMAIL@example.com
 ```

-We won't access the API via the browser, but it will help you understand what's going on behind the scenes.
+We won't access the API via the browser, but it might help you understand what's going on behind the scenes.
 Perhaps the name tipped you off, but httr uses the same commands as the http protocol.
 Open a browser and try a search- copy the web address below and then copy and paste your unique API key after "&api_key=" into the browser.
 Hit enter

 ####Cats
 http://api.dp.la/v2/items?q=cats&api_key=

-You will see lots of crazy JSON gibberish (it's not designed for us humans to read it), but we can make out a few things with our own eyes: {"count": 3105, ...
+Lots of crazy JSON gibberish (it's not designed for us humans to read it), but we can make out a few things: {"count": 3105, ...
 Hmm, 3105 cat related objects in the DPLA?
 Another: "dataProvider":"Boston Public Library", also potentially useful.
 Let's try a new search.

 ###Cats and Costumes
 http://api.dp.la/v2/items?q=cats+AND+costumes&api_key=